JulioPDX/ccnp_encor_study/README.md

 ![Anki Cloze Beginner](/images/anki_bgp_cloze.PNG)

-Here is what looks like when I am prompted with the card.
+Here is the view when prompted with the card.

 ![Anki BGP Question](/images/anki_bgp_question.PNG)